matteobecchi/timeseries_analysis/README.md

 ## Gaussian fitting procedure
 1. The histogram of the timeseries is computed, using the `bins='auto'` numpy option.
-2. The histogram is smoothed with moving average with `window_size=3`.
+2. The histogram is smoothed with moving average with `window_size=3` (unless there are less that 50 bins, in wich case no smootinh occurs).
 3. The absolute maximum of the histogram is found.
 4. Two Gaussian fits are performed:
  * The first one inside the interval between the two minima surrounding the maximum.